neo-hack/docs/docs/configuration/neorc.md

 - Type `string`

-Run manipulate geneartor after neo create side project.
+Run mario geneartor after neo create side project.

 - If mario is valid npm package, neo will load first.
 - If mario is local filepath, neo will read mario geneartor definition from it.